-The lord guarantees peace and safe-conduct to all who visit the market, and ransoms back stolen market goods.
+The Law of Freiburg was The lord guarantees peace and t granted in 1120, by Contrad safe-conduct to all who visit the hringen, and has been revised market, and ransoms back stolen reral times since.
+Freiburg is locat market goods.